Hijazi script

 The script is notably angular in comparison with other Arabic scripts and tends to slope to the right.
-The script does not yet contain any dots or diacritical marks to indicate vowel sounds: but does differentiate consonants by the intermittent use of dashes above the graphic letter forms.
+The script initially contained no dots or diacritical marks to indicate vowel sounds, though some included small red dots or short strokes to indicate vowels and mark verse divisions.

-Historicity
+The Madani Script (Hijazi Script) is used in the official signs in Medina including its museums (as shown in the picture).

+History

+Hijazi was one of the earliest Arabic scripts, alongside Mashq and Kufic.
+Even older scripts include Ancient North Arabian and South Arabian scripts.
 Ancient manuscripts are divided into two major types, Hijazi and Kufic.
 Kufic style also has its own subdivisions.

 The term Hijazi was coined in the 19th century by Michele Amari, who distinguished between "Meccan script" and "Medinan script" from a 10th-century manuscript.
-Today, no element reinforces such a geographical distinction, and there is no clarity as to their certainty of geographic origin.
+Today, there is no solid evidence that these geographic labels are accurate.

+The concept of Hijazi script has been criticized by Estelle Whelan, who sees this definition as a "scientific artefact" based on the form of a single letter (aleph) and archaic explanations.
 Since the 1980s, the Kufic script has been referred to by François Déroche as a preference, with the definition of an "ancient Abbasid script".

-The concept of Hijazi script has been criticized by Estelle Whelan, who sees this definition as a "scientific artefact" based on the form of a single letter (aleph) and archaic explanations.
+Characteristics

+The letters in Hijazi script were usually slanted to the right with simple curves and thin vertical lines.
+Some surviving Hijazi manuscripts show small features like red dots or diacritic marks for early vowel sounds and short strokes marking division.
+Scribes often used irregular spacing or letter shapes.
+Since diacritic marks and short vowels were only added to Qur'anic manuscripts at the end of the 8th century, we can presumably date Hijazi manuscripts to before that date.

+An example of this is the Sanaa Palimpsest, which illustrates these features.
+This reflected the process of converting oral recitation into written text.

 Use in Early Qur'ans

-As Hijazi script evolved, it became the primary style writing used in some of the earliests Qur'anic manuscripts, dating back to the 8th to early 13th century.
-Typically, these manuscripts were written on parchment paper and generally lacked decorative elments or vowel marks, demonstrating its early Arabic writing.
-Scribes often used irregular spacing or letter shapes.
-This refelcted on the process of converting oral recitation into written text.
-The Hijazi script is believed to have evolved gradually, with scribes adjusting letter forms and spacing, paving the way for the later, more formal Kufic style.
-Hijazi is considered a transitional script between the early forms of writing and later more formal scripts like Kufic.
-This highlights its role in the development of Arabic writing and the preservations of Qur'an texts.
-Overall, using Hijazi in early Quran's shows how writing helped turn oral teachings into written form to protect important religious texts.
+As Hijazi script evolved, its style of writing used in some of the earliest Qur'anic manuscripts, dating back to the 8th century.
+Typically, these manuscripts were written on parchment and were minimal or few decorative elements, illustrating features of early Arabic writing.

+The script was used to write and preserve the Qur'ans before the development of more formal scripts, like Kufic.

+Hijazi script is believed to have evolved gradually, with scribes adjusting letter forms and spacing, paving the way for the later, more formal Kufic style.
+It serves as a transitional script between the early forms of writing and later more formal scripts like Kufic.